benem3000/mcspatched/README.md

 # MCSPatched-Bazzite, Currently in testing, use at you own risk! &nbsp; [![Generate Kmod](https://github.com/benem3000/mcspatched/actions/workflows/build.yml/badge.svg)](https://github.com/benem3000/mcspatched/actions/workflows/build.yml)

 _Version numbers should align with Bazzite stable releases.
-Alternate versions for deck, nvidia, etc not yet available but are planned_
+Alternate versions for deck, nvidia, etc not yet available but are planned.
+This is intended to be a temporary solution for Bazzite users until a fix is implemented by the developers upstream._

 ## This is currently for desktop AMD or Intel gpus only.
 Gnome, steam deck, and other special versions not yet available.